JoaoFreitas2002/JoaoFreitas2002/README.md

 ### Hi there, I'm João 👋

-## I'm a Student, Developer, and an ambitious person!!
+## I'm a Developer and an ambitious person!!

 - I love programming
-- I'm very creative and extremely focus on my goals
+- I'm very creative and extremely focused on my goals
 - I'm a self-taught person
-- Fun fact: I love art <3
+- Fun fact: I love music <3

 "Programming isn't about what you know; it's about what you can figure out.” - Chris Pine.

-You can know me better and read my CV in my [website].
+You can know me better and read my CV on my [website].

 ### Connect with me: